Waist size is one of the indicators of good health. If your goal is to stay fit, waist measurement forms an important part of your evaluation.

 A higher waist size means that you have a high accumulation of fat around your belly area.
 This is known as central obesity.
 The fat around your belly region is mostly visceral fat, which gets deposited over your abdominal organs.

 Carrying too much fat around your middle (waist) is bad because that puts you at risk for chronic conditions such as:

-Research has found that adults with a large waist size are at a higher risk of dying early (premature death) than those with a normal waist size.
+Research has found that adults with a large waist size are at a higher risk of dying early (premature death) than those with normal waist size.

-As per a study that observed data from 650,000 adults, a higher waist size can considerably reduce a person’s life expectancy.
+As per a study that observed data from 650,000 adults, higher waist size can considerably reduce a person’s life expectancy.